nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. User wants to add an order under a specific customer.
 2. User finds the customer index from the list.
 3. User adds the customer using the index, specifying the details of the order.
-4. SellSavvy adds the order under the customer in the database.
+4. SellSavvy adds the order under the customer.
 5. SellSavvy confirms the addition by displaying the newly added order's details and customer's list of orders.

 Use case ends.